kris-geyer/pegLog/README.md

 # bugs/known issues
 Report bugs or functionality issues to k.geyer2@lancaster.ac.uk

-No known issues with devices running Android SDK 4.0.0 - 8.0.0 (including 8.1.0)
+No known issues with devices running Android SDK 4.0.0 - 8.0.0

-As of 09/10/2018 we are currently working to ensure that the application is fully compatible with the latest Android SDK (9.0.0).
+As of 09/10/2018 we are currently working to ensure that peglog is fully compatible with the latest Android SDK (9.0.0).
 Note that very few devices support this SDK at present.